SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_CreditSuisse.md

 <br><br><br><br>

 Now check whether all content has been loaded here.
-If Data is missing you have to run the setup again locally in your Chrome browser.
-You can then export the new code again and insert it in your sitemap under **Edit**.
+If data is missing you have to run the setup again locally in your Chrome browser.
+You can then export the adjusted code again and insert it in your sitemap under **Edit**.
 <br><br>
 ![Alt Image Text](./Images/WS_Setup325.png "Setupxx")
 <br><br>
-Please be aware that only the first 10 lines are shown in the data preview.
+Please be aware that only the first 10 lines are shown in *Data Preview*.
 <br><br><br><br>

 Every time a scrape is executed, this file is created.
 In order to be able to merge the data from all financial institutions into one file, we need to add the following columns so that we can distinguish the data:

+- Name of the financial institution
 - Date of download
-- Name of the financial institution

 In addition, we have to edit the data so that they look the same in all sitemaps (e.g. dot everywhere instead of comma for the separation of decimal places, etc.).
 We do this under **Praser**.
 1. Go to **My Sitemaps**